Branding and corporate identity are part of a special addiction called “commercial coolness”.

 Compared to advertising or other communication forms, branding & rebranding are visceral.

-For example, you cannot hide from a poor, outdated branding, because the brand you work for is almost everywhere.
+For example, you cannot hide from poor, outdated branding, because the brand you work for is almost everywhere.

 At the same time, competitors are becoming more and more aggressive in terms of design innovation.